Fire and Rehire Rules (Employers’ Guide)

 Is fire and rehire legal in UK?

-Fire and rehire is not unlawful, however, it carries significant legal risk and can cause issues with workforce relations, morale and performance.
+Fire and rehire is not currently unlawful in itself, however, it carries significant legal risk and can cause issues with workforce relations, morale and performance.
+The UK Government is also progressing plans to ban fire and rehire under the provisions of the Employment Rights Bill.

 Can you be rehired after being fired?